Enhancing Adversarial Robustness through Multi-Objective Representation Learning: Introduction

+Deep neural networks (DNNs) have achieved impressive results in many vision tasks, but their ability to generalize beyond the training distribution remains a major challenge, especially when deployed in safety-critical domains such as autonomous driving and medical diagnosis \cite{bojarski2016end,miotto2018deep}.
+In particular, extensive research has demonstrated that DNNs can be fooled by adversarial examples: inputs that differ only by imperceptible perturbations yet cause high-confidence misclassifications \cite{nguyen2015deep}.
+To mitigate the risks posed by adversarial attacks, various defense strategies have been proposed.
+A common approach is adversarial training \cite{madry2017towards}, where models are trained on adversarial examples generated from a specific attack method.
+In addition, to improve robustness, most existing defenses require modifications to the original model architecture during evaluation \cite{panousis2021stochastic,liu2024improving}, introducing additional complexity and often being architecture-dependent.
+Some approaches also involve test-time data purification \cite{meng2017magnet,tang2024robust}, which increases latency, limiting their practical applicability.
 In this paper, we propose a novel method named Multi-Objective REpresentation Learning (MOREL) that addresses these challenges by focusing on robust feature representation learning.
 MOREL encourages the model to produce consistent features for inputs within the same class, despite adversarial perturbations.
 By enhancing the robustness of feature representations, MOREL strengthens the model's inherent ability to differentiate between classes, making it more resilient to adversarial attacks.
 The core of our approach is a multi-objective optimization framework that simultaneously optimizes two key objectives: enhancing adversarial robustness and maintaining high classification accuracy.
-We achieve this by embedding natural and adversarial features into a lower-dimensional space, where cosine similarity and contrastive loss functions are applied to align and tightly cluster these features.
-The classifier is concurrently motivated to achieve accurate predictions.
-This approach ensures that the model's learned representations are robust to adversarial perturbations while preserving the information necessary for accurate classification.
-The embedding space used during training is discarded, allowing the model to retain its original structure and computational efficiency during inference.
-This characteristic distinguishes MOREL from many existing defense strategies that either involve architectural changes or rely on additional modules during inference.
-Through extensive experiments (Sec. \ref{sec:experiments}), we demonstrate that our approach significantly enhances the robustness of DNN models against white-box and black-box adversarial attacks, outperforming existing adversarial training methods that similarly require no architectural changes or test-time data purification, in terms of the accuracy-robustness trade-off.
-In summary, our key contributions are:
+Through extensive experiments (Sec. \ref{sec:experiments}), we demonstrate that our approach significantly enhances the robustness of DNN models against white-box and black-box adversarial attacks in terms of the accuracy-robustness trade-off, outperforming existing adversarial training methods that similarly require no architectural changes during evaluation or test-time data purification.
+In summary, our key contributions are: \begin{itemize} \item We propose Multi-Objective REpresentation Learning (MOREL), a framework that enhances the robustness of deep neural networks by aligning natural and adversarial features in a shared embedding space during training while preserving the model's original structure for practical deployment. \item We approach the challenge of improving adversarial robustness and maintaining high accuracy as a multi-objective optimization task, effectively balancing these objectives to enhance the accuracy-robustness trade-off. \item We demonstrate through extensive experiments that models trained with MOREL outperform those trained with existing adversarial training methods, supporting our hypothesis that strong feature representation learning enhances model robustness. \end{itemize}